 This is just the tip of the iceberg, Greenland pun intended. ❄?

 Tips on Photographing Aurora

-If you want pictures like the ones in this post from your own trip to Sweden, here are some tips.
+If you want pictures like the ones in this post from your own trip to Greenland, here are some tips.

 - Set your camera in manual mode.
 You’ll need to control the technical aspects of your camera to get the right exposure in your photo.

 - Set your ISO to 1600-3200.
 You’ll need a high sensitivity (high ISO) to be able to capture the colors of the aurora.

 - Set your aperture to 1.8-3.0.
 A low F-stop will ensure you capture enough light in your photo.

 - Set your shutter speed at 15-20 seconds.
 If you set your shutter to be open between 15 and 20 seconds, you’ll be able to see the stars and northern lights in your photo, but still see clear stars in the night sky without star trails.

 - Use a tripod, remote, and have extra batteries on hand.
 Similar to our tips for astrophotography, you’ll need to bring some extra gear to ensure your camera is stable and has enough power in the cold winter air.